g-iyer/DSND-Capstone/Navigate-Virtual-Maze-Project-Report-rev1.md

 Algorithms and Techniques
 -------------------------

-I researched possible approaches to this problem.
+I researched several possible approaches to this problem.
 There are many ways of guiding the robot starting with simple methods such as Wall Following and brute force method of exploring every cell, all the way to complex methods such as SLAM (Simultaneous Localization and Mapping - [Wikipedia entry on